george-bryan/CM1/README-GPU.md

     setenv UCX_RNDV_THRESH 2
 ```

-Once your environment is set simply execute the code using mpirun
+Once your environment is set simply execute the code using mpirun from the 'run' directory.

 ```
     mpirun -np 2 ./cm1.exe